- Nearly 1 billion people have insufficient Vitamin D levels – causing comprised health

 When & How To Get Sufficient Vitamin D

-If you live in a warm climate with lots of year-round sunshine, and you have the opportunity to be outdoors for large chunks of the every day, then your body could produce adequate Vitamin D through skin exposure to UVB rays alone.
+By far the best way to keep Vitamin D levels high, is to get your skin exposed to the sunshine.
 The more skin that is exposed to the sun, and the stronger its rays, the more Vitamin D you produce.
-For example, with 25% of our skin exposed, our bodies can produce upwards of 400 IU’s of vitamin D in just 3-6 minutes of exposure to midday sun in a warm climate.
+For example, with only 25% of our skin exposed, our bodies can produce upwards of 400 IU’s of vitamin D in just 3-6 minutes of exposure to midday sun in a warm climate.

 Supplementing is therefore key